PREvention of Complications to Improve OUtcome in elderly patients with acute Stroke (Precious)

-PRECIOUS is a pragmatic, randomised, open clinical trial with blinded outcome assessment in 3,800 patients with acute stroke aged 66 years or older.
-The trial will assess whether pharmacological prevention of infections and fever, and early management of dysphagia, will reduce the risk of death, poor functional outcome, and poor quality of life, and lead to reductions in the costs of stroke care throughout Europe.
-Patients will be randomised using a factorial design to preventive treatment with ceftriaxone, paracetamol, and/or metoclopramide, or to ‘standard care’ alone.
+PRECIOUS is a pragmatic, randomised, open clinical trial with blinded outcome assessment in 1,500 patients with acute stroke aged 66 years or older.
+The trial studied whether pharmacological prevention of infections and fever, and early management of dysphagia, will reduce the risk of death, poor functional outcome, and poor quality of life, and lead to reductions in the costs of stroke care throughout Europe.
+Patients were randomised using a factorial design to preventive treatment with ceftriaxone, paracetamol, and/or metoclopramide, or to ‘standard care’ alone.
 This simple, safe, and generally available treatment strategy has the potential to lead to an annual reduction of over 25,000 elderly Europeans being dead or dependent as a result of stroke, at very low costs.

-The project is coordinated by Dr Van der Worp (UMC Utrecht) and started on 1 June 2015.
-A total of 6 million Euros has been awarded to the consortium to run the trial over 7 years.
-PRECIOUS has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 634809.
+The project was coordinated by Dr Van der Worp (UMC Utrecht) and started on 1 June 2015.
+A total of 6 million Euros has been awarded to the consortium to run the trial over seven years.
+PRECIOUS received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 634809, and ends November 2022.

 INVOLVING STROKE SURVIVORS IN CLINICAL TRIALS

 Interview with a PRECIOUS clinical trial patient, Utrecht